ShrirakshaSNataraj/learning-library/webcenter-library/wcc-records/configure-time-disposition/configure-time-disposition.md

 ## Introduction

-This lab walks you through the steps to create custom trigger for the disposition rule on Legal Documents Category.Also guides how to set up a time based disposition rule on Non-disclosure Agreement Record Folder.
+This lab will show you how to create a custom trigger for the disposition rule on the Legal Documents Category.
+Additionally, you will learn how to set up a time based disposition rule on the Non-disclosure Agreement Record Folder.
    ![Workshop Architecture](./images/workshop-architecture.png "Workshop Architecture")

 Estimated Time: 20 minutes